stanford-policylab/opp/py/data_readme_template.md

   cannot find analogues in other states.
 - Counties were mapped by running the cities in the `Stop City` field through Google's geocoder.
+- There are 30 cases where DOB was sanitized incorrectly because subtracting 10 years from 2012-02-29 creates NA values in R; dob is not released with the public data, but this is something to be aware of if using our processing script on the raw data

 ## Statewide, WA
 **Data notes**: